fen1ks/tool-center/README.md

 ## License

-All data within this repository is provided under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+All data within this repository is provided under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
 You are free to use, modify, and redistribute the data in accordance with the terms of this license.

 ## Contributing